317-292-9324

 Budin, also known as Pudin in Mexico and Bread Pudding in English speaking countries, is a concept dating back many centuries from the Romans to the Middle Ages when eggs gained popularity.
 Originating as a popular way to use stale bread, it is now known as a comfort food and showing up in upsale restaurants and with many variations.
 (In our version we use cranberries, pecans, raisins, and coconut!)

 In Mexico, a certain type of bread pudding called Capirotada is made during the Lenten season.
-It is unknown if we will sell it on Market Wagon, so we’d like to share our Mother’s recipe with you!
+We’d like to share our Mother’s recipe with you!

 CAPIROTADA